Australian Survivor: Titans V Rebels: Future appearances

 In 2025, Kirby Bentley competed on Australian Survivor: Australia V The World.
+In 2026, Mark Warnock competed on Australian Survivor: Redemption.

+In 2026, Kirby competed on the third season of The Traitors.

 Season summary

 The season filmed in Upolu in Samoa.

 Twenty-four new contestants were divided into two tribes: "Titans", known for being the top of their profession, and "Rebels", known for their free-spirited nature.
 Both tribes turned against their athletic players early, ousting physically strong players before the merge.
 The Titans were largely controlled by the “Middle Aged Mafia” alliance of older players like Caroline and Mark, while the Rebels saw strategic minds Kirby and Feras butt heads and seek to weaken one another's influence.

 After a tribe swap, Caroline took control of the new Rebels tribe, double-crossing former ally Mark by blindsiding Viola.
 Kirby and Feras fought for control of the new Titans tribe, with players like Valeria playing the middle and keeping both sides at each other's throats.
 The power players weakened one another by removing their closest allies, but keeping the other threats in the game as future shields.

 When the tribes merged, the original Titans and original Rebels began plotting against each other with a few floaters in the middle.
 Two primary opposing groups formed, one led by Feras and Kirby in the majority and another led by Caroline and Mark in the minority.
 However, the former Rebels turned on one another near the end, with Feras and Raymond betraying Kirby and Rianna as major threats while Mark won key immunity challenges to keep himself alive.

 Feras won the final immunity challenge to take out Mark, and he and Caroline faced the jury.
 Caroline was criticized for failing to make any big substantial moves, while Feras was questioned about his decision-making with idols.
 Caroline defended her attempts to swing the game that did not work out, while Feras explained how he deceived people and created paranoia by holding onto his idol for so long.
 The jury unanimously voted for Feras, awarding him $500,000 and the title of Sole Survivor.